forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > When private person can own, buy and sell land, why not countries or communities?

 > #### Preferred Path for Self Determination
 > Here to achieve self-determination and living in a setting taking into account local peculiarities, a federalist government structure with local autonomy, fair and proportional participation in the senior state and respect for the local culture and language is favored over border changes/secession.
-> Some reasons are:
+> Reasons are:
-> * The world moves closer together - driven by improvements in communication and transportation.
+> * The world moves closer together:
+>   * Driven by improvements in communication and transportation, the cooperation between states increases and borders are becoming less strict.
+>   * Technologies become so powerful effects on the whole world are possible - overall for many challenges and risks in todays world, need a world wide cooperation to tackle them efficiently, so governance not always stops at borders.
+> * Multicultural countries have many benefits:
-> * Multicultural countries are considered an enrichment and to be more efficient as the best of different cultures can be combined.
-Cultural spaces across countries increase interstate interactions and can help understanding & interstate friendships.
+>   * More efficient as the strengths of different cultures can be combined.
+>   * Cultural spaces across countries increase interstate interactions and can help understanding & interstate friendships.
+> * Peace.

 #### Refs Self Determination
 Self-determination, Wikipedia <https://en.wikipedia.org/wiki/Self-determination>